-As of December 31, 2021 and 2020, \$86.2 million and \$87.7 million, respectively, of our cash and cash equivalents were held by foreign subsidiaries.
-As of December 31, 2021 and 2020, \$40.0 million and \$28.9 million, respectively, of our cash and cash equivalents were held by foreign branches.
+As of December 31, 2022 and 2021, \$81.8 million and \$86.2 million, respectively, of our cash and cash equivalents were held by foreign subsidiaries.
+As of December 31, 2022 and 2021, \$28.1 million and \$40.0 million, respectively, of our cash and cash equivalents were held by foreign branches.

-We assessed our determination as to our indefinite reinvestment intent for certain of our foreign subsidiaries and recorded a deferred tax liability of approximately \$2.5 million of withholding tax as of December 31, 2021 for unremitted earnings in Canada with respect to which we do not have an indefinite reinvestment assertion.
+We assessed our determination as to our indefinite reinvestment intent for certain of our foreign subsidiaries and recorded a deferred tax liability of approximately \$2.8 million of withholding tax as of December 31, 2022 for unremitted earnings in Canada with respect to which we do not have an indefinite reinvestment assertion.
 We will continue to evaluate our cash needs, however we currently do not intend, nor do we foresee a need, to repatriate funds from the foreign subsidiaries except for Canada.
 We have continued to assert indefinite reinvestment on all other earnings as it is necessary for continuing operations and to grow the business.
 If at a point in the future our assertion changes, we will evaluate tax-efficient means to repatriate the income.
 In addition, we expect existing domestic cash and cash flows from operations to continue to be sufficient to fund our domestic operating activities and cash commitments for investing and financing activities, such as debt repayment and capital expenditures, for at least the next 12 months and thereafter for the foreseeable future.
-If we should require more capital in the United States than is generated by our domestic operations, for example, to fund significant discretionary activities such as business acquisitions, we could elect to repatriate future earnings from foreign jurisdictions.
+If we should require more capital in the United States than is generated by our domestic operations, for example, to fund significant discretionary activities such as business acquisitions or to settle debt, we could elect to repatriate future earnings from foreign jurisdictions.
 These alternatives could result in higher income tax expense or increased interest expense.
-We consider the majority of the undistributed earnings of our foreign subsidiaries, as of December 31, 2021, to be indefinitely reinvested and, accordingly, no provision has been made for taxes in excess of the \$2.5 million noted above.
+We consider the majority of the undistributed earnings of our foreign subsidiaries, as of December 31, 2022, to be indefinitely reinvested and, accordingly, no provision has been made for taxes in excess of the \$2.8 million noted above.